 Now, you have a clear understanding of the need for more insulation in AC system as compared to the DC system for the same working voltage and power rating.

-Moreover, there are more factors in AC voltages like Corona effect, Skin effect etc and we will discuss them in detail (latter)
+Moreover, there are more factors in AC voltages like Corona effect, Skin effect etc and we will discuss them in detail in next posts.

 You May Also Read:

 - Difference between AC and DC Resistance & How to calculate it?

 - Comparison between AC and DC Transmission System